RedQueenUS/RDK/README.md

 }

 // Export the React Component
-export default connect(mapStateToProps, {
+//   The first parameter is the mapStateToProps function.
+//   The second parameter is an object that supplies Action Creators for dispatching.
+//   Finally, connect((state, ownProps) => {}, {}) actually returns a function, which is then passed the `MyComponentToolbar` component as a parameter.
+//
+//   Connect creates a wrapped MyComponentToolbar component that passes the Redux Store into mapStateToProps as the current State of the application, and feeds the returned value into the component, as props.
+Additionally, it supplements the supplied props with dispatch-ready Actions, which can be fired by onClick handlers inside your component. export default connect(mapStateToProps, {
   onCreateShape,
   onCreateImage
 })(MyComponentToolbar);
 ```

-Take note how a single `Action` Dispatcher (`onCreateShape`) is reused to create two different types of shapes.
+Take note how a single `Action` Creator (`onCreateShape`) is reused to create two different types of shapes.
 Also observe that there is only one `Reducer` Task and it's used to add both shapes and images to the imaginary canvas.

 In this way, the defined `Actions` focus on what the user is trying to do (create a new thing) and the `Reducers` focus on how to update the Redux State to reflect what the user is trying to accomplish (adding a new thing to the canvasContents array).

 ### 1.2.2 Rune React/Redux Conventions

 To simplify the things new Runecrafters need to master before they can get started, we've created what we believe to be some simplified conventions.

-When creating a Rune, Runecrafters should identify User Interaction Events (UIE) they would like their Rune to support.
-A UIE consists of a UI element (noun) and event (verb).
-As a matter of style, these events are usually named after HTML counterparts, start with the word "on", and are followed by a description of the event that occurred.

 These nouns and verbs then get combined to create names for the 3 pieecs that make up a UIE definition: